-The Harbor Disciplined Bond ETF (the "Fund") is an exchange-traded fund that issues and redeems shares on a continuous basis at net asset value per share ("NAV") in aggregations of a specified number of shares called "Creation Units."
+The Fund is an exchange-traded fund that issues and redeems shares on a continuous basis at net asset value per share ("NAV") in aggregations of a specified number of shares called "Creation Units."
 Creation Units are issued in exchange for portfolio securities and/or cash.
 Shares are listed and traded on an exchange.
 Shares trade in the secondary market at market prices that may differ from the shares' NAV.
 Shares are not individually redeemable, but are redeemable only in Creation Unit aggregations, and in exchange for portfolio securities and/or cash.
 Shareholders who are not Authorized Participants (as defined herein), therefore, will not be able to purchase or redeem shares directly with or from the Fund.
 Instead, most shareholders who are not Authorized Participants will buy and sell shares in the secondary market through a broker.

 The Fund is a diversified management investment company that has its own investment objective that it pursues through separate investment policies, as described in the Prospectus and below.
-The following discussion elaborates on the presentation of certain of the Fund's investment policies contained in the Prospectus.
+The following discussion elaborates on the presentation of certain of the investment policies contained in the Prospectus.

-The Fund may temporarily depart from its normal investment policies and strategies when the Fund's Subadvisor and/or the Advisor, as applicable, believes that doing so is in the Fund's best interest, so long as the strategy or policy employed is consistent with the Fund's investment objective.
+The Fund may temporarily depart from its normal investment policies and strategies when the Fund's advisor believes that doing so is in the Fund's best interest, so long as the strategy or policy employed is consistent with the Fund's investment objective.
 For instance, the Fund may invest in derivatives or exchange traded funds that are consistent with the Fund's investment objective when those instruments are more favorably priced or provide needed liquidity, as might be the case if the Fund is transitioning assets from one Subadvisor to another or receives large cash flows that it cannot prudently invest immediately.